sunshine-girl/sof-docs/introduction/index.rst

   can also be supported by adding new doorbell and mailbox driver in your platform code.

-What audio components are supported?
+What audio components are supported ?
-  Firmware currently supports mixers, volume, DAIs and Host PCMs in the upstream code base.
-More components are in progress...
+  |SOF| now supports a small library of free and opne source components that are
+  distrubuted alongside the source code.
+SOF can also support proprietary audio processing components providing they are wrapped to use the SOF component API.
+  Please see the audio components page for a list of the open source components and thier capablilities.

-How do I create my own pipelines?
+How do I create my own pipelines ?
-  The current upstream supports creating statically defined pipelines in src/audio/static-pipeline.c.
-This default pipeline can be changed in this file and in the driver to match any new pipeline topology.

-  Dynamic pipeline topology will be supported upstream soon.
-This will allow pipelines to be defined at run time in the firmware and driver by using the alsa topology framework.
+  Pipelines are currently defined using the M4 macro processing language.
+The M4 topology is then preprocessed to the alsaconf format before being compiled into a binary.
+The M4 topologies will soon be deprecated in favour an Eclipse based GUI for pipeline construction.

+  Today both static (built in) and dynamic (loaded at runtime) pipelines are supported in upstream.

-Can I add my own media encoder/decoders?
+Can I add my own media encoder/decoders ?
   Yes.

-Can I add non-audio functions?
+Can I add non-audio functions ?
   Yes, the instruction sets used by DSPs are also good at non audio processing tasks too. e.g. low power sensor signal processing.
 Providing your DSP has physical IO ports to connect other non audio devices then